mikeferguson/buildbot-ros/README.md

     git clone git@github.com:mikeferguson/buildbot-ros.git
     buildbot create-master buildbot-ros

 At this point, you have a master, with the default configuration.
-You'll want to edit buildbot-ros/master.cfg to add your own project settings (such as which rosdistro file to use), and then start the buildbot:
+You will almost certainly want to edit buildbot-ros/buildbot.tac and set the line 'umask=None' to 'umask=0022' so that uploaded debs can be found by your webserver.
+You'll also want to edit buildbot-ros/master.cfg to add your own project settings (such as which rosdistro file to use), and then start the buildbot:

     buildbot start buildobot-ros